PROUDLY STOCKPORT-BASED CLINIC

 This popular method is favored because it doesn’t leave marks or scars and is considered safer than other treatments like cryotherapy, excision, or surgery.
 A blemish treated with advanced electrolysis is unlikely to reoccur.
 In most cases of skin blemish removal, one to two treatments are sufficient; however, certain conditions like xanthelasma or specific types of warts may require additional sessions for the desired outcome.

 After treatment, the blemish will gradually fade, and there is minimal downtime involved.
 You may experience slight reddening or swelling, warmth in the treated area, and itchiness during the healing process.
-Typically, a scab will form, which should be left to fall off naturally.
 It’s essential to follow the post-treatment recommendations provided during your consultation and to use the appropriate skincare products explained by your practitioner.

 Before proceeding with any skin lesion removal, including tags, moles, or any growth tissue, you will need to obtain a written consent letter from a qualified UK licensed medical doctor confirming that the lesion is non-cancerous.
 If you’re having difficulty seeing your local doctor, our Stockport clinic offers a speedy service with our online dermatologist for any lesion check-ups.
 Contact us for more details.